DavidYKay/davidykay.github.io/work.md

 * Honors Program, Rutgers Engineering School - "Career Advice from the App Industry" (Panel)
 * NJ Mobile Meetup - "iPhone 101"
 * NJ Mobile Meetup - "Intro to Android"

+## Other

+Check out my [hackathon presentations](https://www.youtube.com/watch?v=tXJhioQfUAc&list=PL87766F627E9999C0&index=7) for a good showcase of my personality and ability to whip things up in 24 hours.

+My [corporate website](http://www.gargoyle.co/) is way out-of-date, but showcases some of my past work, plus some interview vids of me.

+These days, my blogging takes place on this site.
+So, feel free to [see what's on my mind](/).